Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 - There is an Android instance RG, described in detail in the [Android Architecture](#android-architecture) section below.
 This contains a storage account with tile data, used by the Cloudflare components, and tooling to update that storage account's content and copy data over to Cloudflare regularly.
 As for iOS, new instances can be created and the configuration cut over to use them as required (for example to allow configuration changes).

-- Finally, there is a Photon Server RG.
+- There is a Photon Server RG, described in detail in the [Photon Server Architecture](#photon-server-architecture) section below.
 This contains a Photon Server that handles Android search traffic, fronted by the shared Front Door instance.

+- Finally, there is a links site RG, `soundscape-links`, described in the [Links Site Architecture](#links-site-architecture) section below.
+This contains the storage account that serves the Android App Links verification file.

 # iOS Architecture